openknowledge/kafka-mq-bridging-showcase/README.md

 The showcase consists of two independent parts demonstrating bridging messages from Apache Kafka to IBM MQ and vice versa.

 The [kafka-mq-sink](kafka-mq-sink/README.md) showcase shows how to connect a Kafka broker as a sink for a MQ broker by using the Kafka connector [kafka-connect-mq-sink](https://github.com/ibm-messaging/kafka-connect-mq-sink).
-Therefor a custom Kafka producer application and a custom MQ queue consumer application are provided.
+Therefore a custom Kafka producer application and a custom MQ queue consumer application are provided.

 The [kafka-mq-source](kafka-mq-source/README.md) showcase shows how to connect a MQ broker as a source for a Kafka broker by using the Kafka connector [kafka-connect-mq-source](https://github.com/ibm-messaging/kafka-connect-mq-source).
-Therefor a custom MQ queue producer application and a custom Kafka consumer application are provided.
+Therefore a custom MQ queue producer application and a custom Kafka consumer application are provided.

 ## Kafka Connect